Semicolon-Stardust/cashcow/README.md

 ## Overview

 CashCow is a comprehensive financial management application developed using the MERN stack (MongoDB, Express.js, React.js, Node.js).
-It leverages additional technologies such as D3.js for data visualization and Tailwind CSS with DaisyUI for a responsive and modern user interface.
+It leverages additional technologies such as D3.js for data visualization and Tailwind CSS with PrelineUI for a responsive and modern user interface.

 ## Features